AnonNeo77/realme-c55-root-guide/Docs/15-lessons-learned.md

 ---

-## Stage 4: Where It Went Wrong — The Erase
+## Stage 4: Where It Went Wrong

-The device was not powering on at some point during this process.
-It appeared completely unresponsive — no boot screen, no response to button combinations, nothing.
+Flashing the custom ROM left the device unresponsive — no boot screen, no response to button combinations, nothing.

-My assumption at the time: the firmware was corrupted.
-The fix in my head: erase everything and reflash clean.
-I assumed the firmware package contained every partition image needed to fully restore the device.

-That assumption was wrong on two counts.
+**First recovery attempt:** erase the `super` partition and reflash it from the firmware package.
+That partially worked.
+The device powered on — but shut itself off automatically every time, stuck in a power-on/power-off loop.

+At that point I panicked.
+The logic seemed sound: erase every partition and reflash the complete firmware package to get back to a guaranteed clean state.

+That decision made things significantly worse.

-**First:** The firmware package does not contain device-specific partition images. `nvram`, `nvcfg`, and `md1img` in a firmware package contain generic factory defaults, not the calibration data written to my specific unit at manufacture.
+**First:** The firmware package does not contain device-specific partition images. `nvram` and `nvcfg` store modem calibration data and the IMEI written to the specific unit at manufacture.
+These are not included in the firmware package because they cannot be generalized across units.
+Erasing them and reflashing firmware leaves those partitions either empty or populated with generic factory defaults.

 **Second:** Erasing all partitions via MTKClient is not equivalent to reflashing clean firmware.
-If the erase operation is interrupted, fails partway, or erases partitions the bootloader depends on before they can be rewritten, the device can reach a state where it cannot even enter Preloader mode.

-Something went wrong during the erase.
-MTKClient did not complete cleanly.
-The result: the device was now actually hard bricked — no display, no USB detection in Preloader mode, no response at all.

-What I thought was a firmware problem before the erase was likely a much simpler issue.
-The erase turned a recoverable situation into a hard brick.
+Partitions such as `nvram` and `nvcfg` must exist with device-specific data intact.
+Once erased, the firmware package has no replacement images for them.

+The device booted after the reflash.
+But the IMEI was gone — the baseband showed as unknown, and cellular connectivity was lost entirely.

+The actual sequence of mistakes:

+- Custom ROM flash → broke boot, device unresponsive
+- Erase `super` →  persistent bootloop
+- Panic erase all partitions → `nvram` and `nvcfg` destroyed
+- Firmware reflash → device boots, IMEI lost, baseband dead

+The bootloop after erasing `super` was almost certainly recoverable without touching `nvram` or `nvcfg` at all.
+The erase-everything decision turned a software problem into permanent calibration/IMEI data loss.
 ---

 ## Stage 5: Diagnosing the Brick